MGabr/glint/README.md

 ## Compile
 To use the current version you should compile the system manually, publish it to a local repository and include it in your project through sbt.
 Clone this repository and run:

-    sbt "+ compile" "+ assembly" "+ publishLocal"

-The `+` indicates that it should compile for all scala versions defined in the `build.sbt` file.
+    sbt compile assembly publishLocal

 The command will compile, assemble and publish the library jar file to the local ivy2 repository, which means you can then use it in your project's `build.sbt` (on the same machine) as follows:

     libraryDependencies += "com.github.mgabr" %% "glint" % "0.2-SNAPSHOT"

+To also execute integration tests run:

+    sbt compile it:test publishLocal

 ## Documentation

-Refer to the [documentation](http://rjagerman.github.io/glint/) for instructions and examples on how to use the software.
+Refer to the original [documentation](http://rjagerma.github.io/glint/) and the [Scaladoc](https://mgabr.github.io/glint/latest/api/) for instructions and examples on how to use the software.

 ## Citation